 Help keep zebra mussels and other aquatic invasive species (AIS) out of the park.
-Get your mandatory inspection before launching your motorboat, canoe, kayak, paddleboard, and inflatables into the water.
-Inspections are free and only take 10-15 minutes.
+Get your mandatory inspection for all watercraft and/or water related equipment prior to use in RMNP waters.
+Inspections are free and only take 10-30 minutes.

 What do I need to know about watercraft inspections and permits?

-- Inspections can take anywhere from 10-15 minutes depending on the type and size of your watercraft.
+- Inspections can take anywhere from 10-30 minutes depending on the type and size of your watercraft.
 If the Inspectors deem that a decontamination is necessary, you will have to proceed to the Big Parking lot decontamination station.
-The decontamination process can take anywhere from 30-60 minutes depending on the complexity of the decontamination.
+The decontamination process can take anywhere from 30-90 minutes for most watercraft, and 120+ minutes for large and/or complex watercraft such as wake boats.
 Factor this time into your trip planning.

-- When you launch your motorboat, canoe, kayak, paddleboard, and inflatables outside of RMNP, your permit becomes invalid.
+- When you use your watercraft and/or water-related equipment outside of RMNP, your permit becomes invalid.
 In order to re-enter park waters, re-inspection is mandatory.